A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks

-To facilitate presentation, in Section 3.1, we first describe an ideal case, i.e., mapping the computations to an $n$-dimensional hypercube computing cluster, where $n$ is the number of variables in domain.
+To facilitate presentation, in Section 3.1, we first describe an ideal case, where $2^n$ processors are available.
+In this case, we can directly map the $2^n$ of subsets $S\subseteq V$ to an $n$-dimensional hypercube computing cluster.
 In Section 3.2, we then generalize the mapping to a $k$-dimensional hypercube with $k<n$.